Types of Mattresses (Comparison Guide)

 Mattress with coils

-As previously mentioned as the connected coil type of the innerspring mattress this type of coil will connect all to one part.
+As previously mentioned, the connected coil type of innerspring mattress connects all to one part.
 This makes the bed bouncier and somewhat less desirable.
-This can make it more difficult to sleep if there are two people sleeping in the same bed.
+It can also make it more difficult to sleep if there are two people sleeping in the same bed.
+This option is chosen because it is one of the lower-cost options.
+It is often used for children or in public places such as dorms or furnished apartments.

 Pocketed Coil